msmoiz/philosophy/README.md

 channel and a limited throughput allowance.
 This environment can test interactions with the production Slack service without affecting production state or health.

+## Application programming interfaces

+**Application programming interfaces ("APIs") should only use HTTP as a transport protocol.** HTTP is advertised as an application layer protocol, but in practice it is a poor tool for modeling application logic, for a number of
+reasons:

+* *The protocol blurs the line between message transmission and substance.* It offers methods (e.g., `CONNECT`, `OPTIONS`, and `TRACE`), status codes (e.g., `3xx`, `502`, `504`), and headers (e.g., `Connection`, `Forwarded`, `Access-Control-Allow-Origin`) that address routing, redirection, proxy servers, cross-origin access, and other matters that have no bearing on application logic.
+* *The protocol was not designed for service-to-service communication.* It was initially designed to make it easy to request, serve, and render arbitrary content in the context of a browser, and that legacy continues to play a significant role in the features it provides.
+For instance, the `Content-Type: application/json` header helps a browser render a response from an arbitrary server in a reasonable manner.
+The same header means little for most backend applications, which support exactly one serialization format (typically JSON), and their clients, which are written to work with a single format.
+* *The protocol is ambiguous with respect to application logic.* Over the years, different parties have layered different (often conflicting) semantics on the behavior and interpretation of urls, methods, status codes, headers, query strings, and bodies, such that the current state of affairs is one of complete disarray.
+Basic questions like the meaning of a `404` status code (does it mean that the endpoint is not supported or that the object at the endpoint does not exist) remain the subject of debate.
+The REST approach, perhaps the most popular semantic interpretation of HTTP, is afflicted by the same ambiguity.
+There is no consensus on what it means to be RESTful, and discourse frequently devolves into theories about "what Fielding meant" and the promise of HATEOS (which has yet to materialize outside the browser).
+There is limited value in adhering to a standard that no one agrees on.
+* *The protocol lacks the granularity needed for application logic.* For instance, it forces the developer to map every write operation onto one of three generic verbs&mdash;`POST`, `PUT`, or `PATCH`; this a step backwards in terms of expressive power when compared to the naming flexibility afforded to the same operations executed in-memory (compare `PATCH /pause` to `pause_application()`).
+This is also a limiting factor when it comes to error handling.
+For instance, the `400` status code indicates a bad request, but it says nothing about what made the request bad (e.g., malformed JSON, a missing field).
+In such cases, which are common, one standard workaround is to put a more fine-grained error code in the response body.
+However, at that point, the status code is redundant, which prompts one to question whether it should be included at all.

+In light of the foregoing, HTTP should be used for transmitting messages from one place to another and no more.
+Application logic should be modeled using domain-specific request and response bodies.
+This allows both clients and servers to find all of the information needed to make business decisions in one place and ensures that the information is narrowly tailored to the requirements of the domain.
+This pattern can be found in the wild, in services like AWS and Slack.
+Services based on gRPC follow this pattern as well.